kendo-labs/kendo-bootstrapper/README.md

 `kendo.default.min.css` and `app.js` when serving `index.html`.
 However, `app.js` depends on `kendo.web.min.js` and `app.less`.
 `kendo.web.min.js` in turn depends on jquery, and `kendo.default.min.css` depends on `kendo.common.min.css`.
-The server is recursively diving into them and loads all dependencies.
+The server will manage and load all of these dependencies.

 During development, Web pages (i.e. index.html) contain a single `<script>` tag, included in a special section, that will take care of